Julien1415/Crypt-Model/README.md

 Choose the scheme you want with the "methode_u", "methode_w" or "methode_temps", "methode_espace" variables, choose the initial condition profils you want, and choose what you to plot (by commenting/decommenting code lines), then run the code.

 ### Each file is composed of several parts :
-- Firt part : Definition of the functions used for the numerical scheme, the definition of the initial conditions, and some parameters of the model.
+- Firt part : Definition of the functions used for the numerical scheme, definition of the initial conditions, and some parameters of the model.
 - Second part : where you choose the schemes you want + the values of $dx,tmax$ and $cfl$, then solve.
 - Third part : Plot of the solutions, reconstructions of the solutions $u_1,u_2$ for the $(u,w)$-system...
 - Last part : TVD, convergence orders, entropy...